DotNetVibeCoderz/.github/profile/README.md

 ## About

-DotNetVibeCoderz is an experimental collection of software built via "vibe coding" — projects generated and iterated on primarily through the Budax AI App Generator (from Gravicode Studios), spanning .NET/C#, Rust, and JavaScript.
+DotNetVibeCoderz is a collection of software built via "vibe coding" — projects generated and iterated on primarily through the Budax AI App Generator (from Gravicode Studios), spanning .NET/C#, Rust, and JavaScript.
 The repos are organized by domain (ML, graphics, security, database, IoT, games, enterprise apps, and more), each serving as a standalone collection for that category.

 ## License